Overview

 Main EU files targeted

-Protection of international human rights law in the EU – in particular:
+Promotion and protection of international human rights law within the EU as well as access to justice, in particular:

 -Protection of the Rule of Law and implementation of Article 7 TEU and the Rule of Law Framework

--Protection of the HR rights of minors (particularly procedural rights in the criminal proceedings)
+-Protection of the human rights of children (particularly procedural rights in criminal and other legal proceedings)

-- Implementation of EU law in the field of migration and asylum and revision of Common European Asylum System (CEAS)
+- Implementation of EU law and international human rights law in the field of migration and asylum and a revision of the Common European Asylum System (CEAS)

 Head Office